juntaizheng/mlflow-examples/README.md

 * label-col: name of label column in dataset; should be string
 * feat-cols: names of columns in dataset to be used as features; input is one string with names delimited by commas

+The following commands should be run in the parent directory of the `mlflow-examples` folder.

-To run the app with default parameters on a dataset, run the code ```mlflow run gbt-regression -P data-path="insert/data/path/" -P label-col="insert.label.col" -P feat-cols="insert,feat,cols"``` where insert/data/path/ is replaced with the actual path to the parquet data, insert.label.col is replaced with the label column, and insert,feat,cols is replaced with a comma deliminated string of feature column names.
+To run the app with default parameters on a dataset, run the code ```mlflow run mlflow-examples -e gbt-regression-main -P data-path="insert/data/path/" -P label-col="insert.label.col" -P feat-cols="insert,feat,cols"``` where insert/data/path/ is replaced with the actual path to the parquet data, insert.label.col is replaced with the label column, and insert,feat,cols is replaced with a comma deliminated string of feature column names.

-To run an example of the app on the diamonds dataset](https://raw.githubusercontent.com/tidyverse/ggplot2/4c678917/data-raw/diamonds.csv), run the code ```mlflow run gbt-regression -e example -P label-col="price" -P feat-cols="carat,cut,color,clarity,depth,table,x,y,z"```
+To run an example of the app on the diamonds dataset](https://raw.githubusercontent.com/tidyverse/ggplot2/4c678917/data-raw/diamonds.csv), run the code ```mlflow run mlflow-examples -e gbt-regression-example -P label-col="price" -P feat-cols="carat,cut,color,clarity,depth,table,x,y,z"```

 To add custom parameters to the app, simply add `-P name-of-argument=value.of.argument` to the command.
-An example of adding custom parameters on the diamonds dataset is as follows: ```mlflow run gbt-regression -e example -P n-trees=50 -P m-depth=20 -P learning-rate=.4 -P test-percent=.1 -P label-col="price" -P feat-cols="carat,cut,color,clarity,depth,table,x,y,z"```
+An example of adding custom parameters on the diamonds dataset is as follows: ```mlflow run mlflow-examples -e gbt-regression-example -P n-trees=50 -P m-depth=20 -P learning-rate=.4 -P test-percent=.1 -P label-col="price" -P feat-cols="carat,cut,color,clarity,depth,table,x,y,z"```